Political Website Design: Tips and Examples for Campaigns

 Ridley-Thomas’s issues page also uses helpful navigation tools so that visitors can jump to the issues they’re most interested in.
 Each section makes use of text hierarchy strategies so that the content is skimmable.
 Bullet points, short paragraphs, and white space help voters quickly find information on the issues they care about.

-• Nonprofit Website Builders: The 11+ Best Providers: You have a lot of options when it comes to website builders, so how do you know which one to choose?
-Check out this comprehensive guide to learn everything you need to know about website builders!
+- Nonprofit Website Builders: The 11+ Best Providers.
+You have a lot of options when it comes to website builders, so how do you know which one to choose?
+Check out this comprehensive guide to learn key considerations before selecting the right builder for your campaign!